NitLex/LexNit/README.md

 # LexNit
-An open source automated Linux rootkit
+LexNit will be an open automated linux rootkit deployment tool entirely for educational purpose and to help the blue team to find similar threats and eradicate them.